datawhores/OF-Scraper/README.md

  - remove --purchased args
  - add purchase and pinned as post types
  - add letter-count argument
-   * This is counting letters and not words for textlength
+   * This is for counting letters and not words for textlength
  - added testing
     * to install run poetry install --with test